alpacahq/typescript-sdk/README.md

   // ...
 });

-// Listen for new trade updates account.on("trade_updates", "new", (data) => {
+account.on("trade_updates", "new", (data) => {
   console.log("New Trade:", data);
 });

-// Subscribe to trade updates for AAPL and MSFT
 (async () => {
   await account.subscribe([
     { channel: "trade_updates", symbols: ["AAPL", "MSFT"] },